SalishSeaCast/tools/docs/python_packaging/library_code.rst

 Imports
 =======

-* Only import thimgs that you are actually using in your module.
+* Only import things that you are actually using in your module.
   `flake8`_ will identify unused imports for you.

 * Never use: